icerpc/icerpc-docs/content/slice/language-guide/custom-types.md

 ```

 {% slice1 %}
-If you use this custom type as an optional (with a `?` suffix) outside of a tag context, you also need to supply methods
+If this custom type is ever tagged or used as an optional type (with a `?` suffix), you also need to supply methods to
-to encode/decode a nullable value of this type.
+encode/decode a nullable value of this type.
 With our example:

 ```csharp
 namespace Compute; // like above